devashree-shukla/SwiftMacro/README.md

 - Macro declaration Will be always public because it is declared in other module place that where it can be called/used from
 - It resides in Package & can be shipped to other devs or any projects through Packages
-- Unlike other symbols, macros have seprate declarations & implementations
+- Unlike other symbols, macros have separate declarations & implementations
 - Macros define macro roles - i.e. where it can be used, what kind of value it generates
 - Every macro will have one or more roles - defined as part of [attributes](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/attributes) like [@freestanding](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/attributes#freestanding) / [@attached](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/attributes)
 - TDD development approach is helpful while using Macro
 - Macros look like Property Wrapper but both works ate different phases
-  - Property wrapper operates at runtime, aads some logic on interacting entity
+  - Property wrapper operates at runtime, adds some logic on interacting entity
   - Macros works at compile time before even application is building or running, adds code to existing codebase
 - Caches macro generated code untill rebuild completely